Wireless for Machine Learning: Primer

 \subsection{Summary}

-Compared to orthogonal communication, \ac{CoMAC} achieves substantial gains in performance by leveraging the additive property of the wireless channel to compute functions of signals transmitted by mobile devices.
+By promoting interference, \ac{CoMAC} allows all devices to share the electromagnetic spectrum without allocating orthogonal radio resources to each user.
+Such a scheme achieves throughput gains approximately proportional to the number of participating devices, which is a tremendous improvement even with a relatively small number of users.
 The main drawback of the method is that the individual messages cannot be reconstructed at the receiver, which limits the application to scenarios where a function of the messages is sufficient.
-In the preceding paragraphs, we have given a simple example of \ac{CoMAC} that serves as an introduction to the technology.
+In the preceding paragraphs, we gave a simple example that demonstrates how channel pre-equalization \ac{CoMAC} can be used to calculate the sum function.
+However, this method has several practical issues such as strong demands on \ac{CSI}, stringent synchronization requirements, and limited peak transmission powers at the user devices.